Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

     .sound(sound: String)
 ```

-- `.outputItem(otuputItem: ItemStackProvider)`{: .language-kube #artisanal-config-barrel-output-item }: Accepts an [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) and sets the recipe's output item, defaults to empty
+- `.outputItem(otuputItem: ItemStackProvider)`{: .language-kube-20 #artisanal-config-barrel-output-item }: Accepts an [`ItemStackProvider`]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider) and sets the recipe's output item, defaults to empty
-- `.outputFluid(outputFluid: FluidStack)`{: .language-kube #artisanal-config-barrel-output-fluid }: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
+- `.outputFluid(outputFluid: FluidStack)`{: .language-kube-20 #artisanal-config-barrel-output-fluid }: Accepts a `FluidStack` and sets the recipe's output fluid, defaults to empty
-- `.outputs(outputItem: ItemStackProvider, outputFluif: FluidStack)`{: .language-kube #artisanal-config-barrel-outputs }: A convenience method for setting both outputs, identical to calling `.outputItem(outputItem).outputFluid(outputFluid)`{: .language-kube }
+- `.outputs(outputItem: ItemStackProvider, outputFluif: FluidStack)`{: .language-kube-20 #artisanal-config-barrel-outputs }: A convenience method for setting both outputs, identical to calling `.outputItem(outputItem).outputFluid(outputFluid)`{: .language-kube-20 }
-- `.inputItem(inputItem: Ingredient)`{: .language-kube #artisanal-config-barrel-input-item }: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
+- `.inputItem(inputItem: Ingredient)`{: .language-kube-20 #artisanal-config-barrel-input-item }: Accepts an item ingredient and sets the recipe's input item, will accept counts greater than 1, defaults to empty
-- `.inputFluid(inputFluid: FluidStackIngredient)`{: .language-kube #artisanal-config-barrel-input-fluid }: Accepts a [`FluidStackIngredient`]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient) and sets the recipe's input fluid, defaults to empty
+- `.inputFluid(inputFluid: FluidStackIngredient)`{: .language-kube-20 #artisanal-config-barrel-input-fluid }: Accepts a [`FluidStackIngredient`]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient) and sets the recipe's input fluid, defaults to empty
-- `.inputs(inputItem: Ingredient, inputFluid: FluidStackIngredient)`{: .language-kube #artisanal-config-barrel-inputs }: A convenience method for setting both inputs, identical to calling `.inputItem(inputItem).inputFluid(inputFluid)`{: .language-kube }
+- `.inputs(inputItem: Ingredient, inputFluid: FluidStackIngredient)`{: .language-kube-20 #artisanal-config-barrel-inputs }: A convenience method for setting both inputs, identical to calling `.inputItem(inputItem).inputFluid(inputFluid)`{: .language-kube-20 }
-- `.sound(sound: String)`{: .language-kube #artisanal-config-barrel-sound }: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]
+- `.sound(sound: String)`{: .language-kube-20 #artisanal-config-barrel-sound }: Accepts a string, representing the registry name of a sound event which is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`[^1]

 {: .notice #artisanal-config-barrel-notice }
 > An instant barrel recipe must have an input item, input fluid, or both